cginternals/glbinding/README.md

 ###### Debian-based Systems

-There is currently no precompiled package maintained.
+glbinding is available for Debian 9 (Stretch), 10 (Buster) and Sid.
+Install it using `apt-get install glbinding`.
-Please download the source code and commence [building from source](#build-instructions).
+For advanced use, download the source code and commence [building from source](#build-instructions).

 # Build Instructions